reactioncommerce/docs/guides/deploying-with-kubernetes.md

 We need to install **Helm** which, as mentioned above, works as the Kubernetes package framework for our Open Commerce deployment.

-1. The simplest method of installing Helm upon Linux is via provided [**installation script**](https://helm.sh/docs/intro/install/#from-script).
+1. The simplest method of installing Helm upon Linux is via a provided [**installation script**](https://helm.sh/docs/intro/install/#from-script).
 A benefit of using the install script is that it should work across the most popular Linux distro's and is not tied to a particular package manager such as **apt** or **dnf**.

 2. Simply run the following commands to perform the Helm install.